 3.1.
-Organizational Integration and Resources
+Organizational Integration, Resources and Accountability

-The radiation treatment program is an integrated part of a multidisciplinary cancer program.
-The radiation treatment program works with the organization leadership to assure adequate human, structural, and informational resources for the safe delivery of radiation treatment according to evidence-based and/or best practice guidelines.
+The radiation treatment program is an integrated part of an interprofessional cancer program and works with the organization leadership to assure adequate human, structural, and informational resources for the safe delivery of radiation treatment according to evidence-based and/or best practice guidelines.